 About the Journal

-The URNCST Journal provides a unique platform for undergraduate students to publish their work in, and fills a significant gap that has been lacking for years.
+The URNCST Journal provides a unique platform for undergraduate students to publish their abstracts in, and fills a significant gap that has been lacking for years.
 Undergraduate researchers typically spend 3-4 months as part of a summer studentship or research placement course contributing to a piece of a larger study belonging to a graduate student or professor.
-Thus, it is not uncommon for the undergraduate researcher to not have sufficient data to publish their work in a professor-level journal.
-One option then is for the undergraduate researcher to publish their work in an undergraduate-level journal, however, very few are indexed to a scholarly database such as Google Scholar, and thus, may never be found even if the journal publishes in an open access format.
-Furthermore, many undergraduate journals require that authors are or were undergraduate students at the university in which the journal is based, and few undergraduate journals seek peer-reviewers internationally.
+Thus, it is not uncommon for the undergraduate researcher to not have sufficient data to publish their work in a professional-level journal.
+One option then is for the undergraduate researcher to submit their work to an undergraduate-level research conference, however, very few conferences publish their abstract books.
+Of the few that do, even fewer index their abstract books to a scholarly database such as Google Scholar, and thus, an undergraduate researcher's work may never be found even if the journal publishes in an open access format.

 One key feature that the URNCST Journal prides itself on is its continuous publication frequency.
 The URNCST Journal endeavours to shorten the time between submission and peer-reviewed decision, as this advantages our undergraduate student authors in multiple ways.
 A faster turn-around time allows undergraduate students to showcase their work to a prospective summer student, research placement and/or senior thesis supervisor sooner, and also allows candidates applying to graduate and/or professional school programs to showcase their work to admissions committees in a timely fashion.